Skip to Content

 Long QT Syndrome (LQTS) is a type of arrhythmia that can lead to an abnormally fast heartbeat.

-Looking For LVNC Care?
+Looking for LVNC Care?

 Related services:

-• Heart and Vascular
+• Heart and Vascular.

 Find a Provider

-On this page
+On this page:

-• What Is LVNC?
+• What Is Left Ventricular Non-Compaction Cardiomyopathy (LVNC)?

-• What Are The Symptoms Of LVNC?
+• What Are the Signs and Symptoms of LVNC?

 • How Do You Diagnose LVNC?